mkruisbrink/mkruisbrink.github.io/_posts/2022-12-22-what-is-bitcoin.md

 The first Bitcoin transaction took place in 2009, when a programmer named Laszlo Hanyecz paid 10,000 Bitcoins for two pizzas.
 At the time, the value of Bitcoins was relatively low, and the pizzas only cost a few dollars.
 Today, the value of those 10,000 Bitcoins is worth millions of dollars.

-## How is the Value of Bitcoin Determined?
+## How is the value of Bitcoin determined?

 The value of Bitcoin is determined by supply and demand.
 As more people start using Bitcoin and the demand for it increases, the value of Bitcoin goes up.
 Conversely, if the demand for Bitcoin decreases, the value will also decrease.